-You can find accommodation in the city centre for as little as $5-10/night in a hostel or $15/20 a night in a hotel.
+You can find hotels in Kiev for as little as $15/20 USD a night.
 But don’t be surprised to find some steeply priced accommodation in this part of the city as well.
 Luxury hotels targeting well-off business travelers are all the rave in Kiev these days.

-Airbnb is starting to gain popularity in Kiev and offers a great alternative for budget travelers.
-You can find over 300 accommodation options to choose from all conveniently located right in the heart of the city.
-There is everything from a lovely basic apartment for as little as $30 to a luxurious New York style glamour studio for as little as $100/night.
+Airbnb is starting to gain popularity in Kiev and offers a great range of options for all types of travelers.
+You can find over 300 accommodation options to choose from all conveniently located right in the heart of the city, giving great access to all the things to do in Kiev.

 Where to Eat & Drink in Kiev

-Eating out in Kiev is incredibly cheap.
+Eating out in Kiev is incredibly affordable.
 A meal at a mid-tier restaurant like Puzata Hata might cost you $2-3/person.
-And even if you choose to dine at the most highly rated establishments, your meal will most likely only set you back by $20.
+And even if you choose to dine at the most highly rated establishments, your meal will most likely only set you back by $20 USSD.

 How Much Time Do You Need in Kiev

-You don’t need to spend a long time in Kiev to see a lot of its major sights and get a taste for the Ukrainian culture.
+You don’t need to spend a long time in Kiev to see the majority of the Kiev tourist attractions and get a taste for the Ukrainian culture.
 In our opinion, Kiev is a perfect city to visit for a long weekend, because 3-4 days here is really all you need.